maximilien/musings/blogs/ai/5/draft.md

 Hackathons aren't new.
 The concept traces back to 1999, when OpenBSD held what's considered the first modern hackathon.
 But the scene has exploded—especially in the Bay Area, where you can find dozens every week covering AI agents, climate tech, fintech, healthcare, and everything in between.
 Lu.ma is the best way to discover what's happening, and the calendar is relentless.

 What *is* new is what you can build in 24 hours.
-The rise of AI coding assistants—Claude Code, Cursor, Lovable, Replit Agent—has fundamentally changed the game.
+The rise of AI coding assistants—Claude Code, Codex, Cursor, Lovable, Replit Agent—has fundamentally changed the game.
 Projects that would have taken a team of five engineers weeks to prototype can now be built by one or two people in a weekend.
 The barrier to shipping something real has never been lower.

 I got hooked after my first one.
-I went in expecting a coding sprint and came out with a working project, three new connections, and a completely different mental model for how fast you can move when constraints are tight.
+I went in expecting a coding sprint and came out with a working project, various new connections even when I hacked alone, and a completely different mental model for how fast you can move when constraints are tight.
 So I kept going back.
-And the thing nobody told me before I started is that hackathons aren't just about building—they're about learning how people build.
+And the thing I did not fully realize before I started is that hackathons aren't just about building—they're about learning how people build.
 What tools they use, what services are new and useful, what approaches work under real pressure.
 That's where it gets interesting.

 ## Hackathons as Accidental Research Labs